 Auburn is a medium-sized city located in the state of Maine.
 With a population of 23,414 people and eight constituent neighborhoods, Auburn is the fifth largest community in Maine.
-Auburn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Auburn was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Auburn is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Auburn is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Auburn who work in office and administrative support (12.01%), management occupations (10.91%), and sales jobs (9.55%).